jsa4000/Getting-Started-NodeJS/myapp/README.md

 ##3 Interacting with Python

-There exists several ways to execute code from Python inside NodeJS.
+There are several ways to execute code from Python inside NodeJS.

 ###3.1 Command line like Nodejs-Shell